2018 Kentucky Wildcats baseball team

-The 2018 Kentucky Wildcats baseball team represents the University of Kentucky during the 2018 NCAA Division I baseball season.
-The Wildcats are a member of the Southeastern Conference.
-They are led by head coach Nick Mingione, who is in his second year at Kentucky.
-The 2018 season marks the 50th and last season to play their home games at Cliff Hagan Stadium.
-The Wildcats will open their new stadium on Alumni Drive for the 2019 season.
+The 2018 Kentucky Wildcats baseball team represented the University of Kentucky during the 2018 NCAA Division I baseball season.
+The Wildcats were a member of the Southeastern Conference.
+They were led by head coach Nick Mingione, who was in his second year at Kentucky.
+The 2018 season marked the 50th and last season to play their home games at Cliff Hagan Stadium.
+The Wildcats opened their new stadium on Alumni Drive for the 2019 season.